Skip to Main Content

 Evidence-Based Math Study Strategies

 Struggling with math?
 You're not alone!
-These research-backed strategies can help you build confidence, improve retention, and develop problem-solving skills.
+These research-backed strategies can help you build confidence, improve retention, and strengthen your problem-solving skills.

-Why it works: Working your way through you mistakes = learning!
+Why it works: Working your way through mistakes = learning!
 Struggle activates deeper thinking.

-Why it works: Retrieval strengthens memory & ensures you retain concepts longer.
+Why it works: Retrieval strengthens memory and helps retain concepts longer.

 • Actively recall concepts instead of just re-reading notes.